slonermike/lunchlady/THE_PLAN.md

 - Make a manual sort inquirer plugin.
 - Hide sections with no content.

+# Known Issues
+- New sections may not get added to the ordered list.

 # Open Questions
 - Does immutability really matter in this case?
 It's kind of a pain, and not really necessary unless we plan to have some sort of undo functionality.
   - If so, then immutability should be enforced, at least in certain builds.